 Factors to Consider

-There are three different types of draught excluder on our list and variations on the theme for each.
+There are three different types of draught excluder for the home on our list and variations on the theme for each.
 One is the type that seals the gap between the bottom of the door and the floor; another is that which is designed to go around window frames primarily, to reduce the draught from older and less reliable frames, and the third is the garage door sealer, which is a specialist item.
 Our article set out to look at door draught excluders, so our recommendation will be one of the first type, the gap to the floor version.

-We do recommend that, to get the full effect, you also invest in a foam-strip type for the windows, and each of the examples on the list does the job at a similar price.
+We do recommend that to get the full effect, you also invest in a foam-strip type for the windows, and each of the examples on the list does the job at a similar price.
 Likewise, if you want a sealer for your garage, the two examples listed are both very good at what they do.

-If we were to recommend a product from this list that effectively seals the gap between the bottom of the door and the floor, and also allows the door to be opened whatever the flooring type, it would be the Expower Adhesive Under Door Sweep.
+If we were to recommend an excluder from this list that effectively seals the gap between the bottom of the door and the floor, and also allows the door to be opened whatever the flooring type, it would be the Expower Adhesive Under Door Sweep.
 Each of the contenders has some poor customer complaints, but this one does a great job of sealing the gap, and is cheap enough that you can buy spares for when it is past its natural life.

 That’s our list of the 10 best door draught sealers, so read through again, seal up those gaps in your doors and windows, and enjoy a warm and cosy winter!